- Free phone consultation

 Our goal is to provide care tailored to the needs of each client.
 In that spirit, we can handle assistance with all personal care needs, medication management, light housekeeping, transportation, companionship, meal preparation and collaboration with doctors, pharmacists and therapists.
 Additional needs can be coordinated with our Director of Nursing.

-Absolutely.
-Our caregivers are trained to effectively work with all degrees of cognitive decline.
+Our caregivers are trained to effectively work with limited to moderate mental decline.

 Our caregivers are employees of our company.
 We do a criminal background check on each caregiver and cover all of them with general liability and worker’s compensation insurance.
 We employ licensed nurses and trained nurse aides.